Alexandria (Alyx) Soesman

 Before becoming an Acupuncturist, I worked at a hospital for almost five years as a Nurse’s Aide.
 When I started the job, I intended to finish nursing school but soon realized I had another calling.
 Working as a nurse’s aide confirmed how much I enjoyed caring for others, but I also realized how much I disagreed with pharmaceutical drugs.
 My patients were usually prescribed multiple drugs at a time, commonly having to take more drugs to help the side effects of others.
 As a result, I became very interested in meditation and holistic medicine.
 Between my dislike for giving medication I didn’t agree with to my patients and my interest in learning more about holistic healing, I jumped at the opportunity to study acupuncture at Tri-state College of Acupuncture!

 My boyfriend of five years and I moved upstate to the capital region in the summer of 2017 and we are ecstatic to be here!
 I’m excited about this new adventure in our lives and am enjoying being closer to nature after the living in the busy city.
-I look forward to working with Kat, Joy, Vicki, Amanda and Michelle and I can’t wait to meet and help YOU!
+I look forward to working with Kat, Joy, Vicki, and Amanda and I can’t wait to meet and help YOU!

 Katherine “Kat” MacKenzie

 Hi, my name is Kat.
 I have been practicing acupuncture for 10 years.
 When I was 7, my father left his job at Hewlett Packard to go to medical school.
 While he was there, he showed me the anatomy dissection lab, and pointed out what a human heart and liver looked like.
 I thought it was so magical that I took a chicken’s heart to the next show and tell at school.